marriammu/Library-Management-System/README.md

 - Ensure that the MySQL database is running and accessible.
 - Adjust the database connection details in the `borrowerModel.js` ,`borrowingModel.js`, `bookModel.js` file.
-- Customize the error messages and responses based on your application requirements.
-- Update the API documentation as needed for future changes.